-- Gambling and Betting
+- iGaming and Sports

-Web push VS In-page push.
+Web Push VS In-Page Push.
 A 12-round fight

-Earlier in this post, we agreed to collide the two rivaling formats to find out which could invest more in your conversions, web push or in-page push.
+Earlier in this post, we agreed to collide the two rivaling formats to find out which could invest more in your conversions, Web Push or In-Page Push.
 Now it’s fight time!

-How can advertisers and affiliates use in-page push and Social Bar units on Adsterra?
+How can advertisers and affiliates use In-Page Push and Social Bar units on Adsterra?

-Following the latest Google updates, Adsterra will be gradually converting web push traffic into the in-page push.
+Following the latest Google updates, Adsterra will be gradually converting Web Push traffic into the In-Page Push.
 All traffic sources will migrate painlessly and automatically.
 There won’t be any traffic loss, and you can always check up with the Traffic Chart.

 So, how can you start running ads?

-To drive conversions and sales with the in-page push format, you should bear in mind that you have unlimited design opportunities and a set of selected layouts.
+To drive conversions and sales with the In-Page Push format, you should bear in mind that you have unlimited design opportunities and a set of selected layouts.

-To make sure your ads are compelling, please read this definitive guide to creatives from our Head of CPA.
+To make sure your ads are compelling, please read this definitive guide to creatives from our Head of CPA.To Contents ↑

-Just like banner ads that are still generating massive traffic, web push ads are a profitable and robust format.
+Just like banner ads that are still generating massive traffic, Web Push ads are a profitable and robust format.
 But totally replaceable in the meantime.
-The hype around them is about to fade, and the nearest in-page successor has already built up a new reality that is much more powerful and prospective.
+The hype around them is about to fade, and the nearest In-Page successor has already built up a new reality that is much more powerful and prospective.